Skip to Main Navigation

 Overview

-Papua New Guinea (PNG) is the most linguistically diverse country in the world, with over 850 indigenous languages.
-It has a remarkable diversity of geographic and natural resources.
-The country occupies the eastern half of the West Pacific Island of New Guinea, together with the main islands of New Britain, New Ireland, and the Autonomous Region of Bougainville, as well as another 600 smaller islands and atolls.
+Papua New Guinea (PNG) is the world’s most linguistically diverse country, with over 850 indigenous languages.
+It comprises the eastern part of the island of New Guinea; the islands of New Britain, New Ireland, and the Autonomous Region of Bougainville; and 600 smaller islands and atolls.
+Its rich geographic and natural resources include large reserves of valuable minerals, vast forests, abundant water and marine resources, and fertile land for agriculture.

-PNG’s population of over 11.78 million people is young and growing with 85% of Papua New Guineans living in rural areas.
-The country’s rich culture is complex and deeply rooted in tribal and ethnic identity and relationships to the land.
-These contribute both to the country’s unique challenges as well as its considerable resilience.
+PNG’s population of about 11.8 million people is young and growing.
+The country’s rich culture is complex and deeply rooted in tribal and ethnic identity and relationships to the land, which contribute to the country’s unique challenges as well as its considerable resilience.

-The economy in PNG is projected to expand by 4.8% in 2024 (compared to 2.7% in 2023), according to the World Bank’s April 2024 forecast.
-Despite a challenging external environment, the economic outlook in PNG remains broadly positive, mostly driven by a strong performance in the non-extractive sector, with agriculture seen as one of the key contributors to PNG’s economic recovery and long-term prosperity.
+Despite a challenging external environment, the economic outlook remains broadly positive, driven by strong performance in agriculture, a key contributor to economic recovery and long-term prosperity.

 In Depth